regatta28/Stream1/README.md

-Welcome to my first project

-Stream 1 with Code Institute
+Welcome to my first project covering HTML and CSS, Stream 1 with Code Institute.